 - receive a written reply to a request to transfer to another more secure job

 - receive cost-free the mandatory training that the employer has a duty to provide.

 The proposal has a broad personal scope of application.
 It aims to ensure that these rights cover all workers in all forms of work, including those in the most flexible forms of work such as zero-hour contracts, casual work, domestic work, or on-call work.
 It also comes with targeted provisions on enforcement, to make sure that workers in the workplace effectively benefit from these rights.

 Implications and action for the NHS

-The UK will have 3 years from the date of entry into force to implement this Directive (unless in the unlikely event that we leave the EU without a deal, or negotiate an opt-out from this policy area).
+The UK will have three years from the date of entry into force to implement this directive (unless in the unlikely event that we leave the EU without a deal, or negotiate an opt-out from this policy area).
 Government will need to consult upon and introduce UK implementing legislation by this deadline.

 NHS Employers will, if applicable, compare and contrast the legislative provisions with current employer obligations and practice and, in partnership with NHS trade unions, identify groups of employees affected, pinpoint possible problems or issues for employers or employees and support them in complying with the new rules.

 Possible areas that will need addressing (unless all categories of healthcare workers are exempted)